supermerill/FreePySCAD/README.md

 	)
 ![ugly example](examples/ugly_example.jpg)
 Note that you have to pass your objects inside the scene.redraw() function to put them into the FreeCAD environment.
-Here is a possible translation of the openscad example:
+Here is a possible translation of the openscad readme example :

 	from FreePySCAD.freepyscad import *
 	scene().redraw(
 		union()(